BAJAJ FINSERV ASSET MANAGEMENT LIMITED.

 The three broad categories of investment strategies offered by specialised investment funds:

 • Equity oriented strategies: These include equity long-short funds, equity ex-top 100 long-short funds, and sector rotation long-short funds.
-These strategies invest primarily in equity and equity related instruments with limited short exposure through derivatives.
+These strategies invest primarily in equity and equity-related instruments, with limited short exposure through derivatives.

 • Debt oriented strategies: These comprise debt long-short funds and sectoral debt long-short funds.
-The former can invest in debt instruments across various durations and the latter in debt securities of at least two sectors.
+The former may invest in debt instruments across various durations and the latter in debt securities of at least two sectors.
 Both types can also take limited short positions.

 • Hybrid strategies: These include active asset allocator long-short funds and hybrid long-short funds .
-The former can dynamically allocate across multiple asset classes including equity, debt, derivatives, REITs/InVITs, and commodity derivatives, with limited short exposure in unhedged derivative positions of equity and debt instruments.
+The former may dynamically allocate across multiple asset classes including equity, debt, derivatives, REITs/InVITs, and commodity derivatives, with limited short exposure in unhedged derivative positions of equity and debt instruments.
 Meanwhile, hybrid long-short funds invest across equity and debt.

 Eligibility criteria for launching and investing in SIFs